Errors

 {

-"error": "Insufficient credits",
+"message": "Insufficient credits",

 }

-Validation errors return field-specific messages:
+Validation errors may return multiple field-specific entries in errors:

 {